lundqvistr/manual_medfak_research_data/manual.md

 5 | 0 | 0 | 1

 This is usually the best approach, both because the data can easily be summarized and because all information is available and fairly strightforward to set up into other formats.

+### Multi-centre studies
+Multi-centre studies are prevalent.
+In most cases, there is an overall ambition to collect data in the centres in a streamlined fashion.
+Our experience however is that the resulting parts from the centres often are unnecessarily different.
+Some examples:

+- Formats for dates differ, one centre could have used "2025.01.01" and another "250101"
+- In one centre, someone finds ways to "simplify" their own data entry using special formats, not taking into account that their part then becomes different from the parts from other centres
+- Data is structured and stored in an Excel file with a "visual" layout rather than having separate files or at least separate worksheets for each centre
+-  ...
+(Andra exempel?)

+The overall recommendation is that you devote time and energy on communication and calibrating the procedures for data entry.
+Also try to make all involved understand that even small changes in the data entry procedures will cause problems.
+On a more technical level, if you use Excel or similar, try also to add "validation" of the contents in the columns in order to minimize the risk for errors and inconsistencies.

 ### Import of files from others
 It is common to have datasets coming from other sources: Socialstyrelsen, other data bases and the like, where their export is done into files in formats you do not use yourself.
 For example are files from Socialstyrelsen often SAS files, and you might work wth SPSS, Stata or R. Files of this kind can almost always be imported directly into your statistical software.